By Tim Lambert

 21st Century Portland

 At the turn of the 21st century Pearl District, formerly an industrial district was redeveloped and is now known for art galleries, shops, and restaurants.
+Portland Puppet Museum was founded in 2012.
 Today Portland is a rapidly growing city.

 In 2019 the population of Portland was 653,000.